juicedata/juicefs-csi-driver/examples/basic/README.md

 ## Apply the Example

-Create storage class, persistence volume claim (PVC) and sample pod
+Create storage class, PersistentVolumeClaim (PVC) and sample pod

 ```sh
 kubectl apply -f basic.yaml
 ```

-The persisten volume will be dynamically provisioned as a directory in the JuiceFS file system configured in storage class.
+The PersistentVolume will be dynamically provisioned as a directory in the JuiceFS file system configured in storage class.

 ## Check JuiceFS file system is used